Creating a Simple Chat Application in .NET - Step-by-Step Guide

 }

-For the purpose of creating the chat application you may need to create a class that is used for performing various functions in the chat like adding messages that are typed into a static array.
+For creating the chat application, you'll need a class that performs various functions like adding messages to a static array.
 You can create any class for this purpose.
-To add messages you can have methods within the class for this purpose.
-Methods for retrieving the entire message typed, and methods for displaying the messages in the chat window are also needed.
+You'll need methods for adding messages, retrieving all messages typed, and displaying messages in the chat window.

 static protected ArrayList stArray = new ArrayList();

-static public void AddMesg(string sRoom, string sUser, string sMsg)
+static public void AddMessage(string sRoom, string sUser, string sMsg)

 {